marph91/jimmy/docs/formats/google_docs.md

-This page describes how to convert notes from Google Docs to Markdown.
+# Convert from Google Docs to Markdown

 ## General Information